-the sum of Two Hundred Fifty and no/100 Dollars, 20, till paid, and his tiff, Amos Ball, do recover of and from the defendant, Carl Day, s (\$250.00), with interest thereon from the day of a costs about the prosecution of his action in this behalf expended.

-And now, this day of , 20, defendant applied for an appeal from the

-judgment rendered herein, and filed an appeal bond w with me in the penalty of Five Hundred and no/100 Dollars (\$500.00), as sufficient, and there upon an appeal is hereby awarded the said

-JOB PACE

-Magistrate

-EXECUTION

-The State of West Virginia, Kanawha County, to-wit:

-ТО , Sheriff or Deputy Sheriff of said County:

-JUDGMENT having been rendered by me, in my District of Charleston in the said County, on the

-, 20 , in favor of

-against

-forDollars, and Cents, with interest thereon from

-, 20, and c osts, you are hereby

-commanded in the name of the State of West Virginia of the personal property of the said

-return this Execution to me, with your certificate ther eon, showing the manner in which you have executed

-the same, within sixty days from this date.

-Given under my hand, thisday of, 20,

-, Magistrate

-District of Charleston, in said county

-Received this Execution this the Judgment\$

-day of, 20, at Interest

-, M., , C.K.C Costs Due Magistrate

-and executed the same on the day Costs Due Deputy Sheriff

-of, 20, by levying Deputy's Commissions

-on the following personal property as listed Levy Fee

-on the other side.
-Total Witness Fees
+the sum of Two Hundred Fifty and no/100 Dollars iff, Amos Ball, do recover of and from the defendant, Carl Day, (\$250.00), with interest thereon from the day of costs about the prosecution of his action in this behalf expended. , 20, defendant applied for an appeal from the judgment rendered herein, and filed an appeal bond w ith me in the penalty of Five Hundred and no/100 Dollars (\$500.00), as sufficient, and there upon an appeal is hereby awarded the said JOB PACE Magistrate EXECUTION The State of West Virginia, Kanawha County, to-wit: ТО , Sheriff or Deputy Sheriff of said County: JUDGMENT having been rendered by me, in my District of Charleston in the said County, on the , 20 , in favor of against forDollars, and Cents, with interest thereon from osts, you are hereby commanded in the name of the State of West Virginia , to collect the amount due on the said judgment out of the personal property of the said eon, showing the manner in which you have executed eon, showing the manner in which you have executed the same, within sixty days from this date.
+Given under my hand, thisday of, 20, Magistrate District of Charleston, in said county , Magistrate Received this Execution this the Judgment \$ day of, 20, at Interest , M., , C.K.C and executed the same on the day Costs Due Magistrate and executed the same on the day Costs Due Deputy Sheriff of, 20, by levying Deputy's Commissions on the following personal property as listed on the other side.
+Levy Fee Total Witness Fees on the other side.
+Total witness rees